microlinkhq/metascraper/Readme.md

 | Incorrect | 0.00%         | 0.00%           | 0.00%                | 12.50%               | 0.00%       |
 | Missed    | 3.13%         | 18.75%          | 100.00%              | 6.25%                | 18.75%      |

+_A `publisher` is correct if it's the publisher's proper name, or the publisher's domain name._

 ###### `title`

 | Library   | `metascraper` | `html-metadata` | `node-metainspector` | `open-graph-scraper` | `unfluff`   |